meraki-analytics/cassiopeia/doc/advanced.rst

 this would break functionality that relied on ``match.red_team`` being a ``Team`` object.

-If you wish to modify Cassiopeia objects you should create a new class that uses the Cassiopeia class to during initialization.
+If you wish to modify Cassiopeia objects you can create a new class that uses the Cassiopeia class to during initialization.
 For example:

 .. code-block:: python